CleverCloud/doc.clever-cloud.com/commons/addons/mongodb.md

 - database
 ---

 MongoDB is an open source NoSQL document-oriented database.
+We provide these databases with daily backups and monitoring for both shared and dedicated plans.

 ## MongoDB version